 About the company

-Our directors, Andrew Ziminski and Andrew Sharland, met in the early 1990s whilst attending the Postgraduate Stone Conservation course at Weymouth College, Dorset.
+Our directors, Andrew Sharland and Andrew Ziminski met in the early 1990s whilst attending the Postgraduate Stone Conservation course at Weymouth College, Dorset.

-Both went on to gain further training on the conservation of the tower and spire of Salisbury Cathedral before establishing Minerva.
+Both went on to gain further training on the repair of the tower and spire of Salisbury Cathedral before establishing Minerva.

-We are lucky to have a great team, with fine conservation work undertaken by Nell Pickering assisted by Michael Poulson and Bryony Johnson.
+We are lucky to have a great team with fine conservation work undertaken by Nell Pickering assisted by Sharra Oram, Peter Yorke and George Woodland.

 Below, An early project for the Directors on the Market Cross, Devizes.